Local Freshies worked in partnership with Visit Idaho to create this Travel Tip.

 For those with a sense of adventure, a winter road trip to Idaho is a great option.
 It’s a chance to bring out your pioneer spirit and satisfy your wanderlust.
-If you come with no preconceived notions and an unbiased state of mind, you’ll experience hidden treasures unlike anywhere else in the world.
-From haunted mansions to world-class hot springs and a waterfall taller than Niagara, Idaho truly is a land of hidden treasures.
+From haunted mansions to top-notch hot springs and a waterfall taller than Niagara, Idaho truly is a land of hidden treasures.

 Twin Falls

-Pulling into Twin Falls may look like the horizon of Iowa or Nebraska, but this town has a few secrets up its sleeve.
+Pulling into Twin Falls in winter, you may think it looks like the horizon of Iowa or Nebraska, but this town has a few secrets up its sleeve.
 Only three miles from downtown Twin Falls, the Snake River Canyon is home to Shoshone Falls.
-Pronounced “Show-Shōn”, this 212-foot waterfall flows over a canyon rim 900 feet wide.
+Pronounced “shuh·show·nee,” this 212-foot-tall waterfall flows over a canyon rim 900 feet wide.
 Standing near the side of the falls on the overlook platform, the sound of the rushing water leaves quite an impression.
-Shoshone Falls Park is open year-round and you can even check out the water levels online before heading down into the park.
+Shoshone Falls Park is open year-round, and you can even check out the water levels online before heading down into the park.

 Albion and Beyond

-Zipping out of Twin Falls down the interstate, you’ll quickly make your way to the town of Albion.
-It may be a small town, but it’s home to Haunted Mansions of Albion, the Northwest’s largest indoor/outdoor haunted attraction.
-Right smack dab in the middle of town, this large complex was even featured on Travel Channel’s Ghost Adventures.
-Love the snow more than ghosts?
-Drive about 20 minutes up the road to Pomerelle Mountain Resort.
-Here you’ll find uncrowded slopes and over 500 inches of snow annually.
+Zipping out of Twin Falls down the interstate, you’ll quickly make your way to your next adventure.
+It may be a small town, but there are plenty of things to do in Albion.
+It’s home to the Northwest’s largest indoor/outdoor haunted attraction, the Haunted Mansions of Albion, right smack dab in the middle of town.
+This large complex was even featured on Travel Channel’s Ghost Adventures.
+Looking for more things to do in Albion?
+Drive about 20 minutes up the road to Pomerelle Mountain Resort, where you’ll find uncrowded slopes and 500+ inches of snow annually.
 That can only mean one thing: lots of powder to slash.

 City of Rocks National Reserve